cortical-iv/restit/readme.md

 Simple project to illustrate pulling validated data from the RESTful Destiny 2 api into your django project using forms and the django rest framework serializer.
 Based on the following:
 https://ultimatedjango.com/blog/how-to-consume-rest-apis-with-django-python-reques/

-The project name is `restit`, and the main app is `d2_api`, which implements the business of showing pages for manually and programmatically pulling in data  (in `views.manual` and `views.automatic` views, respectively).
+The project name is `restit`, and the main app is `d2_api`, which implements the business of showing pages for manually and programmatically pulling in data  (in `views.manual` and `views.automatic`, respectively).
 For this to work you need an api key from Destiny2, which is contained in `/d2_api/utils.py` as `D2_KEY`.

 The home page is an introduction and discussion of the advantages of this approach.
 The Users page lists the users entered thus far.

 Tested on Ubuntu 16.04 using Python 3.6.